 Note: While clipboard functions are not automatable, the affects of their use may affect control values.
-Because of this, the results of clipboard operations knobs as a means of physical control, but function as "switches" within AutoTouch+.
+Because of this, the results of clipboard operations may be recorded as automation events.

+Selectors: Selectors are a special group of controls that typically use the encoder knobs as a means of physical control, but function as "switches" within AutoTouch+.
 This differs from switches that operate as "toggles," and alternate between two states.